RoxJack/RoxJockey/index.md

 - You may get an error that **VCRUNTIME140_1.dll** does not exist.
 In that case, please download and install vc_redist.x64.exe from [here](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).

 ### Notice
+- **This was inspired by VTuber green screens, so the chroma keying works well against them, but may not be adaptable to common green screens.**
-- In this software, real-time processing **highly depends on CPU performance**, not GPU.
+- **In this software, real-time processing highly depends on CPU performance, not GPU.**
-- This software uses a lot of memory to load frames. **When you run the program, it will show you the memory size required to load the videos, so make sure you check it carefully!**
+- **This software uses a lot of memory to load frames.
+When you run the program, it will show you the memory size required to load the videos, so make sure you check it carefully!**

 # How it works
 When you start RoxJockey.exe, the process proceeds as follows: